-CPD records must be i) up to date at the date the application is made, and ii) submitted through the online system on the IFoA's website.
+CPD records must be i) up to date at as the date the application is made, and ii) submitted through the online system on the Institute and Faculty of Actuaries' website.
 Applications will be rejected otherwise.

 2. My renewal date is 15 October.
 Last year I made my application on 20 August and this year I am making it at the last possible date of 26 September.
 Can I count CPD between 20 August last year and 26 September this year for this application?